sandipshiwakoti/vscode-react-native-version-bumper/README.md

 A: The "Skip" option appears during the interactive bump process and lets you skip package.json for that specific operation.
 The `skipPackageJson` setting permanently disables package.json updates.
 Use "Skip" for occasional exclusions, use the setting for permanent workflow preferences.

 **Q: Why not a CLI tool instead of a VS Code extension?**
-A: Great question!
-There are already excellent CLI solutions for CI/CD automation like [Fastlane](https://fastlane.tools/), [semantic-release](https://github.com/semantic-release/semantic-release), and [standard-version](https://github.com/conventional-changelog/standard-version).
+A: There are already excellent CLI solutions for CI/CD automation like [Fastlane](https://fastlane.tools/), [semantic-release](https://github.com/semantic-release/semantic-release), and [standard-version](https://github.com/conventional-changelog/standard-version).
 This extension focuses on a different use case: **developer experience during active development**.
 It provides visual feedback, interactive previews, CodeLens integration, and seamless IDE workflow - things that are perfect for when you're actively coding but not ideal for automated pipelines.
 Think of it as complementary to CLI tools rather than competing with them.

 ---